-While different people will tell you varied ‘gospel’ things to do when going about buying a horse, we’ve got a list of things you should not do:
+While different people will tell you varied ‘gospel’ things to do when viewing horses for sale, we’ve got an important list of things we recommend you don’t do:

 - Don’t consider inappropriate horses — write a checklist and stick to it.

 - Don’t shop with your heart — although at times it’ll seem tricky, use your head and remain unemotional.
 It’ll pay off in the long run.